palewire/observable-framework-cpi-example/README.md

           path: "dist"
 ```

-Next add a step to deploy the release candidate below the build step:
+Next add a step at the bottom to deploy the release candidate:

 ```yaml
   deploy: